nstarman/utilipy/docs/source/README.md

 Also provides **[amuse_imports_help](https://astrophd.readthedocs.io/en/latest/astroPHD.imports.html#astroPHD.imports.amuse.amuse_imports_help)** function.

+<br><br><br>

 <a id="ipython"></a>
 ## ipython
 > `from  astroPHD import ipython`

-This module contains codes for interacting with ipython environments, like Jupyter Notebooks/Lab.
+This module contains codes for interacting with IPython environments, like Jupyter Notebooks/Lab.

 `ipython` does a few things on import: